I'm Honey!

 “Self-care is any activity that we do deliberately in order to take care of our mental, emotional, and physical health.
 Although it’s a simple concept in theory, it’s something we very often overlook.
 Good self-care is key to improved mood and reduced anxiety.
 It’s also key to a good relationship with oneself and others.”

-But, with our January theme of reinvention, I decided that it’s time we make time for our self-care routines.
-Either by reinventing them, or inventing them from scratch!
+I decided that it’s time we make time for our self-care routines.
+Either by reinventing them, or inventing them from scratch.
 They don’t have to be complicated or hard to follow, in fact, it can be as simple as taking a bath for twenty minutes, or ritualizing your daily skincare routine.

 Don’t let the word “exercise” scare you off.
 Now, you might be asking, “Honey?
 Why are you including exercise in self-care?
 Isn’t self-care supposed to be relaxing?”
 Well yes… and no!
 As we age, moving our bodies becomes even more important than before.
 Leading a sedentary lifestyle isn’t good for our bones or for our mental well-being.